 Your removal teams should inspect all furniture items before they are packed and loaded.
 A professional removals company should always check all furniture with you and agree on the condition and any pre-existing damage.
 If your removals team do not, insist on it.
 Both the removals team and yourself should be fully aware of any issues before they move your furniture so that there are no disputes at the other end.

 If you do discover any damage whilst un-packing, photograph it and tell your removal team immediately.

 Tea, Coffee And Biscuits

-Make sure you leave an essentials kit that doesn't get packed until the very last minute and is available immediately at your new property.
+Make sure you leave an essentials kit that doesn’t get packed until the very last minute and are available immediately at your new property.
 Some items you might want to include are: